 Breast Cancer is one of the more iconic diseases in the last decade and there is an increasing amount of information about it, with a lot of foundations now established to fund more research.
 And latest research has shown that a disease that may surge because of breast cancer is anaplastic large-cell lymphoma.

 Anaplastic large-cell lymphoma (we’ll just call it lymphoma for now) is a type of cancer that women can develop through breast implants.
-Women get these implants either as a result of breast removal due to breast cancer or for cosmetic reasons.
+Women get these implants either as a result of breast removal due to breast cancer or for cosmetic reasons, such as breast lift.
 If you are looking for an ob/gyn click here.

 The disease can affect anyone who’s had implants for two to up to twenty-eight years and the only way to treat it is by removing the implant and any scar tissue that’s around it.
 It’s not an everyday occurrence, but more and more cases are appearing.